intuited/sshag/README.markdown

 `sshag`
 =======

+## "Socket to me, baby!"

-This is a sourceable shell include file which provides a way to conveniently hook up with an operating ssh-agent.
+This is a sourceable shell include file which provides a `sshag` function to conveniently hook up with an operating ssh-agent.

+It will start a new agent session if it doesn't find an agent to connect with.

+You might want to source it from within your `~/.bashrc` file or other profile script.

+It can also be run as an executable script, and its output stored in the relevant environment variable.
+This is particularly useful
+when it is desired to configure a non-shell environment, for example that of a text editor.

+Messages are emitted on standard out;
+the output will always consist of just the socket location.

-Usage:
+## Usage:

+Sourced:

     $ ssh alotta@fagina.example.com
     Enter passphrase for key '/home/austin/.ssh/id_dsa': ^C
     $ source sshag.sh
     $ sshag
-    Found ssh-agent /tmp/ssh-b0bs1edded/agent.12946
+    Keys:
         2048 0d:db:a1:1a:cc:01:ad:ec:ab:00:d1:ed:eb:ac:1e:00 /home/austin/.ssh/id_dsa (DSA)
+    /tmp/ssh-5ock3tt0m3/agent.6969
     $ ssh alotta@fagina.example.com
     ...

-You might want to source it and run it from within your `~/.bashrc` file or other profile script.

-It will start a new agent session if it doesn't find an agent to connect with.
+Invoked:

+    $ export SSH_AGENT_SOCK=`sshag.sh`
+    Output should be assigned to the environment variable $SSH_AUTH_SOCK.
+    Keys:
+        2048 0d:db:a1:1a:cc:01:ad:ec:ab:00:d1:ed:eb:ac:1e:00 /home/austin/.ssh/id_dsa (DSA)

+Appended to `~/.bashrc`:
+    source ~/lib/sshag/sshag.sh; sshag &>/dev/null

 ## Licensing